foo-dogsquared/freebies-hunt-api/src/list.md

 ## Student Packs
 ### Here are some of the organizations that offers free resources and benefits for students if they choose to sign up for. | student-packs | #cdcdcd
 - [AWS Educate](https://aws.amazon.com/education/awseducate/) | Offers a free educational license for using Amazon Web Services (AWS).
 - [Autocad Education](https://www.autodesk.com/education/free-software/featured) | Offers free years of the premium version of their productline of computer-aided design (CAD) programs.
+You could also re-apply as long as you're still eligible.
 - [Azure for Education](https://azure.microsoft.com/en-us/free/students/) | A free student grant for students.
 Grants you $100 Azure Credits and a wide range of free developer products.
 Also, no credit card needed but you have to prove you're a student through email address (I guess those .edu top-level domain or something).
 - [GitHub Educational Pack](https://education.github.com/pack/) | **(Recommending this by a long shot.
 A plethora of benefits from here.)** Assortment of benefits like unlimited private repositories on their own site, free domain name for a year, and free premium boosts on more sites.
 - [JetBrain Student Pack](https://www.jetbrains.com/student/) | Offers free educational licenses for their tools such as [WebStorm](https://www.jetbrains.com/webstorm/), [Clion](https://www.jetbrains.com/clion/), and [PhpStorm](https://www.jetbrains.com/phpstorm/).
 You could also re-apply as long as you're still eligible.